io7m/zeptoblog/README.md

 ![Ladybug](/2017/02/24/ladybug.jpg)
 ```

-Any files with names not ending in `.zpb` will be copied unmodified to the
+Any files with names not ending in `.zbp` will be copied unmodified to the
 output directory.

 Compile the blog: